nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 `service remove i/1`

 #### View all services: `service view`
-view all services provided in the clinic
+View all services provided in the clinic
 Format: `service view`

 ---